PeterTheobald/HackerDojoPythonGroup/challenges/AccessCounterDict.md

 It should provide a method to get the access counts for each key.
 It should also provide a method to reset the access counts.

+Purpose:
+Some reasons one would want to count accesses:
+- To periodically delete items that are never used
+- To provide stats on the most used items

 ---

-Does that cover everything we need to count accesses?
+Does `dict[key]` and `dict.get(key, default)` that cover everything we need to count accesses?
-We check `dir(dict)` to see what methods we can override. dict has a lot of methods!
+We check `dir(dict)` to see what other methods we might want to override. dict has a lot of methods!
 They are implemented in C for efficiency and directly access the dict's keys and values.
 We may need to implement all of these to accurately count access.